 - The WCCNM system will utilize all available resources to serve the increased numbers of workers in need through the use of regular formula funding and additional federal funds when available.
-With the availability of additional funds, an increased number of workers may be served, through regular WIOA; in addition, ETA grants received through workforce partners where referrals or co-enrollments can occur. - Partners within our system include state and local agencies, school districts, community-based organizations, faith-based organizations, higher education, ABE, Job Corps, Division of Vocational Rehabilitation, Commission for the Blind, Ticket to Work, TANF Work Programs, Goodwill Industries, Veterans programs, as well as other community-based resource organizations and agencies.
-(Please refer to Operational Elements, B. for specifics on how WCCNM works with partners to expand access to employment, training, education and supportive services for eligible individuals, information exchange and dissemination.) - The WCCNM and the NMWC workforce partners continue to collaborate and provide workforce system services holistically.
+With the availability of additional funds, an increased number of workers may be served, through regular WIOA; in addition, ETA grants received through workforce partners where referrals or co-enrollments can occur.
+The WCCNM has been awarded the DL-ETA Pathway Home 3 Grant.
+Throughout the grant period, the WCCNM will serve 200 reentry citizens to acquire a career and pathway to sustainable employment.
+The enrolled participant will be provided with WIOA Adult training services and additional services specified within the grant proposal to include stipends and emergency services.
+These additional services are key to ensure their success and reduce recidivism. - Partners within our system include state and local agencies, school districts, community-based organizations, faith-based organizations, higher education, ABE, Job Corps, Division of Vocational Rehabilitation, Commission for the Blind, Ticket to Work, TANF Work Programs, Goodwill Industries, Veterans programs, as well as other community-based resource organizations and agencies.
+(Please refer to Operational Elements, B. for specifics on how WCCNM works with partners to expand access to employment, training, education and supportive services for eligible individuals, information exchange and dissemination.)

+- The WCCNM and the NMWC workforce partners continue to collaborate and provide workforce system services holistically.
 These efforts build stronger workforce partnerships, including employers and postsecondary providers to develop a talent pipeline based upon high growth or emerging industry needs and facilitate in the preparation of our Region's under skilled adults, unemployed, dislocated workers, and other most in need populations for sustaining career opportunities and assist to gain a better understanding of labor market trends.
 The WCCNM will also strengthen employer awareness for workforce services by establishing strong business relationships with employers throughout the area, through the use of our local Business Units and the Boards' outreach efforts. - The WCCNM adult/dislocated worker and youth service provider staff will thoroughly connect adults/dislocated workers, youth and other targeted groups with a range of services and activities including quality secondary and post-secondary educational opportunities.
-These human-centered opportunities will be recognized through the use of Career Services, Individual Training Accounts (ITA), Intensive trainings, partner

-Referrals, and Apprenticeships, as well as needs-based payments and supportive services activities.
+These human-centered opportunities will be recognized through the use of Career Services, Individual Training Accounts (ITA), Intensive trainings, partner Referrals, and Apprenticeships, as well as needs-based payments and supportive services activities.
 This approach will ensure a continuum of education and training opportunities to those individuals who have been impacted by the economy.
-This may require the WCCNM to design programs/pathways to ensure education and training at every level are closely aligned with jobs/industries (new and expanding) that are in demand and in high growth occupations in the Central Area

-The Central Region has and will continue to collaborate with our local partners, through the Partner Memorandum of Understanding (MOU) and beyond, to develop workforce solutions and strategies for regional development and shared prosperity using successful and active workforce partnerships with community colleges, business and labor organizations, apprenticeships and other community organizations.
+This may require the WCCNM to design programs/pathways to ensure education and training at every level are closely aligned with jobs/industries (new and expanding) that are in demand and in high growth occupations in the Central Area - The Central Region has and will continue to collaborate with our local partners, through the Partner Memorandum of Understanding (MOU) and beyond, to develop workforce solutions and strategies for regional development and shared prosperity using successful and active workforce partnerships with community colleges, business and labor organizations, apprenticeships and other community organizations.